-- Who did you chat to this week?
+- Who did you chat with this week?
 Who was the most interesting?

 - Encourage your employees to participate in social media and make themselves visible.

 - Employees should have access to a “Networking Fund.”
-Employees can usually spend for business lunches.
-Only a handful will allow them to expense for networking lunches.
-You may ask them to provide a summary of what they learnt at the lunch.
+Employees can usually spend on business lunches.
+Only a handful will allow them to expense on networking lunches.
+You may ask them to summarise what they learnt at lunch.

-- Allow your employees to speak in Events
+- Allow your employees to speak at Events

 - Organise events at your office.